zacksmash/fortify-uikit/README.md

 <a name="installation"></a>
 ## Installation

 To get started, you'll need to install **FortifyUIkit** using Composer.
-This package requires FortifyUI, so please make sure you have installed that first..
+This package requires [*FortifyUI*](https://github.com/zacksmash/fortify-ui), so please make sure you have installed that first.

 ```bash
 composer require zacksmash/fortify-uikit